University of Melbourne Research

-University of Melbourne Research/Evaluation — TRP School Programs
+University of Melbourne Research and Evaluation — The Resilience Project School Programs

-This research is being conducted by researchers from the Melbourne School of Population and Global Health at The University of Melbourne.
+This research was conducted by researchers from the Melbourne School of Population and Global Health at The University of Melbourne.
 The research team includes Professor Lisa Gibbs, Dr Karen Block, Ms Hannah Morrice, Ms Elena Swift and Ms Lauren Carpenter.

 The University of Melbourne recruitment and data collection team includes: Dr Anna Barrett, Ms Kathryn Young, Dr Dakhina Mitra, Ms Kate Burke, and Ms Molly Harrington.

-A multi-method evaluation will be conducted from 2018-2020 to examine the impacts and outcomes of The Resilience Project in the school context, focussing on:
+A multi-method evaluation was conducted from 2018-2020 to examine the impacts and outcomes of The Resilience Project in the school context, focussing on:

 - How the program is implemented and experienced within the school communities